tomsilver/tomsilver.github.io/_pages/hiring.md

   <p>I am looking for <b>multiple PhD students</b> to start the <b style="color: #b509ac">Princeton Robot Planning and Learning (PRPL)</b> lab.
 Prospective students should apply to either <a href="https://ece.princeton.edu/academics/graduate/apply">ECE</a> or <a href="https://www.cs.princeton.edu/grad">CS</a> and mention my name.
   </p>

   <p>I am not hiring students for specific projects.
 I am looking for people who are generally interested in robots, planning, and learning.
-Most of all, I am looking to build a diverse group aligned around the <b style="color: #b509ac">PRPL mission</b>:</p>
+Most of all, I want to build a diverse group aligned around the <b style="color: #b509ac">PRPL mission</b>:</p>

   <center><p><b style="color: #b509ac">Develop generalist robots that learn and plan to help people.</b></p></center>